 Norfolk Southern has sternly rejected all of Canadian Pacific’s takeover offers even as they approached roughly $30 billion.
 Norfolk Southern has said the offers have been so “grossly inadequate” that there wasn’t much point in discussing a possible deal.

-Canadian Pacific has said combining its railroad with Norfolk Southern would create a more efficient operation that could haul more freight.
+Canadian Pacific has said combining its railroad with Norfolk Southern would create a more efficient operation that could haul more freight and grow profits faster than either railroad could alone.
 CP also predicts that it could cut roughly $1.8 billion in annual costs.

 RECOMMENDED FOR YOU